Posted January 13, 2015

 - Ransomware attacks are often disguised in official-looking but fake email notices from governments or shipping companies such as FedEx.
 If you have any doubts, it’s best to go directly to official websites to confirm transactions or shipments, and confirm with email senders that they sent you a legitimate attachment before opening it.

 - If you receive messages about problems with any of your accounts, call your bank or PayPal directly (not a number listed in an email, as these may also be compromised) and speak to an employee to find out if there is really a problem.

 - Train your employees about recent attack methods and how to avoid them in order to keep your organization safe.

-- Use anti-virus software that checks for ransomware and zero-day Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs., and make sure all software programs and browsers are up to date.
+- Use anti-virus software that checks for ransomware and zero-day Malware: Software that is intended to damage or disable computers and computer systems., and make sure all software programs and browsers are up to date.

 While ransomware attacks are likely to continue as long as they remain profitable, following the above steps is a good way to stay clear of the majority of ransomware attempts.

 Backing up your computer on a regular basis on an external hard drive (and unplugging it when you’re done) is another good defensive technique—that way locked files won’t pose as big of an inconvenience, and you may be able to restore files from the backup hard drive.
 Macs aren’t immune, and ransomware isn’t just limited to PCs or laptops.
 Kaspersky Labs reported last year, for example, on ransomware affecting iPhone users in Australia.